Guido Sandleris

-Guido Sandleris (born 11 May 1971) is an Argentine economist who was President of the Central Bank of Argentina.
+Guido Martín Sandleris (born 11 May 1971) is an Argentine economist who was President of the Central Bank of Argentina.

 Early life and education

 Sandleris with the Governor of the Bank of England, Mark Carney in Buenos Aires, November 2018.

 Sandleris was born to a middle-class Jewish family in Buenos Aires, Argentina.
 His grandfather had immigrated from Lithuania.
 He graduated from the University of Buenos Aires, received a masters from the London School of Economics, and holds a doctorate from Columbia University.
 He taught Economics at Johns Hopkins University and Torcuato di Tella University.

 Private sector

 In the private sector, he carried out consulting and research work for the World Bank, the Inter-American Development Bank, the General Treasury Office and in investment banks and Latin American governments in general.

 Public sector

 He was an advisor to the Minister of Economy José Luis Machinea (1999-2001).

 Before taking charge of the Central Bank of Argentina in September 2018, he served as Secretary of Economic Policy of the Ministry of Treasury since 2016.